By Luke Kyaw and Matthew Torres

 However, it isn’t all sunshine and rainbows for Hardin, either.

-According to the Washington Post, there was a memo written by Hardin’s supervisor, ADA Jennifer Contini, in 2015 that talked about Hardin’s reputation as a “womanizer” who would ask out defendants whom he had prosecuted.
+According to the Washington Examiner, there was a memo written by Hardin’s supervisor, ADA Jennifer Contini, in 2015 that talked about Hardin’s reputation as a “womanizer” who would ask out defendants whom he had prosecuted.